TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/34 - Nahum/Nahum 1/Nahum 1.12.md

 ---

-Thus saith Jehovah: Though they be in full strength, and likewise many, even so shall they be cut down, and he shall pass away.
-Though I have afflicted thee, I will afflict thee no more.
+Thus says Yahweh: "Though they be in full strength, and likewise many, even so they will be cut down, and he shall pass away.
+Though I have afflicted you, I will afflict you no more.